 Because of Japan’s large geography, the cherry trees don’t all bloom at the same time.
 Often the first bloom can be enjoyed already in January on the island of Okinawa, but as a rule of thumb, the sakura reaches the cities of Kyoto and Tokyo towards the end of March to the beginning of April.
 This period is called mankai or the peak during which most cherry trees bloom in Japan.
 Once they have started, most trees need about a week to reach full bloom.

-Check out the updates of the Japan National Tourism Organisation website to monitor the forecasts of the Cherry Blossom dates.
+Click here to check out the forecasts of the Cherry Blossom dates.

 Where to enjoy sakura in Japan?